3lioss/CubicVoxels/README.md

   -World saving and loading from disk

-  -Multiplayer replication and sending the world over the network (not yet implemented)
+  -Multiplayer replication and sending the world over the network (work-in-progress as of now)

 This code is distributed under a **GNU GPLv3 licence**